Shariff Abdullah -- Extended Biography

 as well as numerous locations within the United States.

-Sharif's international work includes consulting with the United Nations (Uganda) and being a keynote presenter and workshop leader for three years at The International Conflict Resolution Conference (Russia).
+Shariff's international work includes consulting with the United Nations (Uganda) and being a keynote presenter and workshop leader for three years at The International Conflict Resolution Conference (Russia).

-Sharif and Commonway
+Shariff and Commonway

-Sharif is the Founder and Director of Commonway Institute, dedicated to the creation of a society that is in line with our deepest spiritual values – a global society that includes all peoples.
+Shariff is the Founder and Director of Commonway Institute, dedicated to the creation of a society that is in line with our deepest spiritual values – a global society that includes all peoples.
 Recognizing that we will not solve humanity’s global problems with the same attitudes, philosophies and consciousness that created the problems in the first place, Commonway teaches people how to shape a world that works for all.

 The core of Commonway’s work is inclusivity, the concept that all of our lives are inextricably linked, one to the other.
 Commonway consults with organizations and individuals regarding the concept and practice of inclusivity.

-Sharif has worked with thousands of individuals and facilitated scores of inclusivity, empowerment and leadership sessions for various public and private organizations, including city and county governments, federal agencies like U.S. Forest Service and HUD, as well as large corporations like Freightliner Corporation.
-Sharif has been a keynote presenter and facilitated workshops for such organizations as Association for Humanistic Psychology, Institute of Noetic Sciences, Institute for Sustainable Development and others.
+Shariff has worked with thousands of individuals and facilitated scores of inclusivity, empowerment and leadership sessions for various public and private organizations, including city and county governments, federal agencies like U.S. Forest Service and HUD, as well as large corporations like Freightliner Corporation.
+Shariff has been a keynote presenter and facilitated workshops for such organizations as Association for Humanistic Psychology, Institute of Noetic Sciences, Institute for Sustainable Development and others.

 Awards and Recognitions

-Sharif’s awards and recognitions include:
+Shariff’s awards and recognitions include:

 2009 "Champion of Peace, Reconciliation and Forgiveness Award.
 New Thought Center for Spiritual Living.